pegulabs/terms/privacy_policy.md

 If you are a parent or guardian and find that your child has provided Personal Information on our Service, email us at [feedback@pegulabs.com](mailto:feedback@pegulabs.com).
-If we are informed that a person under 18 has provided us with Personal Information, we’ll make all reasonable efforts to delete such information from our databases.
+If we are informed that a person under 18 has provided us with Personal Information, we'll make all reasonable efforts to delete such information from our databases.

 ## 2. The types of information we collect about you